 Bardia national park integrates with Banke National Park to form a coherent protected area called Tiger Conservation Unit (TCU).
 This Bardia-Banke protected area extends to over 1,437 sq. km.

-The Karnali river and the Babai River that bisects the national park from the Bardia district, elevate the beauty of the Bardia national park.
-The wild animals and birds are occasionally seen bathing in the river.
+The Karnali river and the Babai River which bisects the national park from the Bardia district, elevate the beauty of the Bardia national park.
+Wild animals and birds are occasionally seen bathing in the river.

 On the north side, the spectacular view of the Siwalik hills impresses the visitors a lot.
 Bardia national park habituates various wild animals, birds, flora and fauna, vegetation, trees, reptiles, amphibians, and so on.